 Mediation is an alternative dispute resolution process in which disputing parties meet with a neutral third party, a mediator.
 At the mediation, the parties sit down with the mediator in private and explain their problems and how they think the matters can be resolved.
 Divorce mediation is an alternative to adversarial proceedings using litigation or traditional negotiations and is a voluntary process that parties choose to enter into.

-At the law offices of Charles A. Ziegler, with locations in Warren and Newton Falls, Ohio, we can represent you in a divorce mediation to help you find acceptable solutions for all types of issues, including, child and spousal support, parenting arrangements and the dividing of marital assets.
+At Charles A. Ziegler, Attorney at Law, with locations in Warren and Newton Falls, Ohio, we can represent you in divorce mediation to help you find acceptable solutions for all types of issues, including, child and spousal support, parenting arrangements and the dividing of marital assets.
 To learn more about mediation and our experience helping people with divorce and dissolutions of marriage, please contact our office to schedule a free consultation today.

-Using divorce mediation, Warren divorce mediation attorney, Charles A. Ziegler can help you and your spouse privately work through your differences and make decisions about your present and future needs.
+Using divorce mediation, Warren divorce mediation attorney Charles A. Ziegler can help you and your spouse create an agreement that meets your needs in a more private, personalized environment.
 Generally, divorce mediation offers several distinct advantages from traditional negotiation or litigation, such as:

 - This process facilitates open communication.

 - It promotes cooperation amongst all parties involved.

 - The traditional rules of evidence do not apply, so additional information can be introduced.